-The first store to open in Linwood square was Zayre Department Store, which opened in 1964.
-Zayre was part of a discount chain, headquartered in Framingham, Massachusetts, that was in operation from 1956 to 1990.
 In the 1965 Indianapolis City Directory (the first year Linwood Square appeared in a city directory), the following stores and their phone numbers were listed at 4401 E. 10th Street: The Kroger Co., FL3-0963; Super Rx Drugs, FL3-2178; Beauty By Bryant (salon), FL9-5421; Citizens Acceptance Corp (loans), FL9-9211; Roan Barber Shop, FL7-0657; Fox & Pfeiffer (optom), FL9-0657; The Liquor Shop, FL6-1787; and Zayre (dept. store), FL7-8461.

 The area that is now Linwood Square was owned by the Neuerburg and Madinger families from the 1890s until the early 1960s.
 Their land consisted of four tracts totalling more than 25 acres.
 A Neuerburg son married a Madinger daughter, resulting in all of the adjacent properties being owned by relatives.
 Apparently, the families did not feel the need to sell their properties to developers as early as the owners of other surrounding properties did.

 The immigrant patriarch of the family who owned the land was John Leonard Neuerburg (1855-1910), who was commonly known by his middle name.
 Leonard settled in Marion County in 1863 and married Christina Dietz in 1874.
 They had four children, including son Albert Neuerburg, who married Florence Madinger.
-Although the Neuerburg parents are buried in Anderson Cemetery at 10th and Pleasant Run Parkway, many of the Neuerburgs and Madingers are buried at Crown Hill Cemetery.
+Although the Neuerburg parents are buried in Anderson Cemetery at 10th and Pleasant Run Parkway, most of the other Neuerburgs and Madingers are buried at Crown Hill Cemetery.